Tracking conversions

 Pixels are the most popular way of measuring conversions and major suppliers provide simple code you can drop into your website and 3rd party providers (such as WodBoard) to measure conversions.
 For maximum results we recommend you add the code to both your website and WodBoard.

 Head to Settings -> Business Details and then click into the relevant location.
 On that page you'll notice a link to add conversion code.
-This is where you save your pixel code, which is normally done by a simple copy from your supplier and paste into WodBoard.
+This is where you save your pixel code.

-Once saved the pixel code will fire each time a conversion event occurs in WodBoard (see the table in the section below for a list of cases).
-Events could fire multiple times for a given user if they, for example, register as a lead and then buy a product at a later point.
+Once saved the pixel code will fire each time a conversion event occurs in WodBoard.
+Multiple events could fire for a given user if they, for example, register as a lead and then buy a product at a later point.
 You should choose the option in your ads provider that allows for multiple events per user.

 Variables